Spownark/Binary-Decimal-Hexadecimal-Converter/README.md

 ```
 On Windows:

-After clone the project ust click on the "Multi_bases_ConvertV2" file and the program will be launch
+After clone the project just click on the "Multi_bases_ConvertV2" file and the program will be launch

 # How does it work ?
 When you launch the program, You have different types of base: